skwee/wrap-os/README.md

 wrap-os
 =======

-A small WIP project of Operating System in C
+A small WIP project of Operating System in C++